 Conversely, people should try to avoid alcohol and caffeinated beverages if they want to maintain optimal digestive health.
 Alcohol and caffeinated beverages are diuretics that remove water from the body, thus causing dehydration.
 Alcohol and caffeine also irritate the delicate lining of the gastrointestinal tract.
 If people consume alcohol and caffeinated beverages in moderation or avoid them entirely, they may be able to limit the risk of dehydration and the digestive health problems associated with it.

 Colostrum is the first food of life, and mammalian mothers provide it to their young in the initial days after birth.
 It helps newborns prevent disease and promotes healthy growth and development.
-It also contains a broad array of bioactives that promote the maturation of a functional GI tract without the microscopic holes the infant was born with (“leaky gut”).
+It also contains a broad array of bioactives that promote the maturation of a functional GI tract and seals up the microscopic holes infants are born with (“leaky gut”).

-Bovine colostrum supplementation is one of the best-known remedies for all-around gut health.
-It has been shown to restore a leaky gut to normal permeability levels.
-Plus, bovine colostrum contains growth factors and hormones that help repair damage to the intestinal lining, along with high quantities of immunoglobulins and natural antibodies that help control harmful bacteria, viruses, and fungi.
-Bovine colostrum has also been clinically proven to limit harmful bacteria that cause ulcers, increase the surface area of the intestinal lining, and improve the absorption of nutrients from food.
+Bovine colostrum has been shown to restore a leaky gut to normal permeability levels.
+Plus, bovine colostrum contains growth factors and hormones that help repair damage to the intestinal lining, along with high quantities of immunoglobulins and natural antibodies.
+Bovine colostrum has also been clinically proven to increase the surface area of the intestinal lining thereby improving the absorption of nutrients from food.

-Additionally, studies have revealed that bovine colostrum can correct leaky gut syndrome thanks to its unique combination of immune modulators and growth factors.
-Colostrum also promotes re-colonization of the bowel by friendly bacteria, assisting in food digestion, waste removal, production of B vitamins, and prevention of gut-based infections.
+Colostrum also promotes re-colonization of the bowel by friendly bacteria, thus assisting in food digestion, waste removal, and production of B vitamins.
 Moreover, when colostrum normalizes this gut ecology (the “microbiome”), the assimilation of nutrients is enhanced.